arossoshynskyy/atomic-queue/README.md

 ## Example

-Initialise an atomic queue instance with the Event type, a wait strategy, and buffer capacity.
-The buffer capacity must be a base 2 integer.
+Initialise an atomic queue instance with the buffer capacity and a wait strategy.
+The buffer capacity must be a power of 2 integer.

 ```
 from atomicqueue import AtomicQueue, BUSY_SPIN_WAIT_STRATEGY